 Education & Training Committee

-Advise the Executive Committee on matters relating to the education and training of students studying economics at university and also on continued professional development for those working in economics.
+- advise the Trustee Board on matters relating to the education and training of students studying economics at university and also on continued professional development for those working in economics.

-Liaise as appropriate with other RES committees (including the Engagement and Communications committee in relation to schools) and external bodies with an active interest in economics education and training.
+- Liaise as appropriate with other RES committees (including the Communications & Engagement committee in relation to schools) and external bodies with an active interest in economics education and training.

 Chair Education & Training Committee (co-opted) | University of Greenwich

 Denise is Professor of Education Economics and Head of Department of International Business and Economics within the Business School, University of Greenwich.
 Denise is also a visiting professor at UCL Institute of Education.
 Denise is an applied education economist and truly multi-disciplinary, applying econometric techniques to topics from education economics, education transitions and education practice.

 Denise’s research has been funded by ESRC, DfID and British Council as well as drawn the interest of many outside of academic economics, including: Behavioural Insights Team in UK, Higher Education Commission in Pakistan and the Ministry of Education in Georgia.

 Council member (until 2024)